 Maybe you adopt a dog, volunteer at a local animal shelter, or spend time with a friend’s furry animal!
 In addition to showering us with unconditional love, pets have been shown to boost mood, reduce stress, and make us feel less alone.

 Join Our FitOn Community

 Sign up for FitOn for free and join our online community.
-With expert tips and advice, workouts from top trainers, and more, you’ll feel a part of something bigger than yourself.
-Sign up for FitOn PRO and get access to nutritionist-approved recipes, and follow our Instagram and Facebook page and introduce yourself to other FitOn members 🙂
+With expert tips and advice, workouts from top trainers, health and fitness courses, and more, you’ll feel a part of something bigger than yourself.
+Sign up for FitOn PRO and get access to delicious recipes, and follow our Instagram and Facebook page and introduce yourself to other FitOn members.

 Tips To Boost Your Mental Health In The Moment

 Don’t let your emotions take over your life!
 Keep this list on hand and refer to our actionable tips the next time you’re in need of a little support.
 But remember, these coping strategies don’t replace the need for medical attention or advice.
 If you find these feelings are disrupting your day-to-day life, speak with a medical professional like your doctor or therapist.
 While these tips serve as effective coping mechanisms, everybody is different.
 Ultimately, your health and happiness are our number one goal!

 For more wellness tips, workouts for every fitness level, grounding meditations, and more, download the FitOn app!